On the Feedback Law in Stochastic Optimal Nonlinear Control: A Perturbation Analysis of Optimal Feedback Control

-\begin{remark} The physical interpretation of the result above is as follows: it shows that the $\epsilon^0$ term, ${J}^{\pi,0}$, in the cost, stems from the nominal action of the control policy, the $\epsilon^2$ term, $J^{\pi,1}$, stems from the linear feedback action of the closed-loop, while the higher order terms stem from the higher order terms in the feedback law.
-In the next section, we use Dynamic Programming (DP), to find the equations satisfied by these terms. \end{remark}
+\begin{remark} The interpretation of the result above is as follows: it shows that the $\epsilon^0$ term, ${J}^{\pi,0}$, in the cost, stems from the nominal action of the control policy, the $\epsilon^2$ term, $J^{\pi,1}$, stems from the linear feedback action of the closed-loop, while the higher order terms stem from the higher order terms in the feedback law.
+In the next section, we use the HJB equation to find the equations satisfied by these terms. \end{remark}